 Tittle X ($)

 If you’re looking for simplicity and diversity while saving on space, then the Tittle X golf simulator was built with you in mind.
-It offers you more than 80 worldwide virtual golf courses at your disposal, including Wade Hampton, and Yellowstone.
-There are also golf courses that are kid-friendly, for instance, the Demolition Driving Range.
+It offers you more than 80 worldwide virtual golf courses at your disposal, simulated range and fun games like the Demolition Driving Range.

-Weighing 7.9 grams, this lightweight device effortlessly mounts onto your golf clubs.
-The simulator is also packed with safety and swing sticks that can be used instead of a real golf club, thereby making it ideal for junior players to have fun even in tight indoor spaces.
+The simulator works by using a lightweight sensor device that mounts onto your golf clubs.
+The simulator also comes with a "smart stick" that can be used instead of a real golf club, thereby making it ideal for junior players to have fun even in tight indoor spaces.
+It should be noted that because the data is based on a sensor as opposed to radar or high speed photography, the readings may be off by +- 10% vs actual.

 Once you’re armed with the Tittle X smartphone or PC app, you’ll be ready to kick-start the action.
 Since this simulator can function without actual golf balls, it is good for small spaces because a net isn’t required.
 But, if you’re not pressed for space then the device works well with both foam and actual balls.